• Skip to primary navigation

 A full prime rib has seven bones and can feed a crowd.
 Scaling down can make it very difficult to find the right balance between outer crust and inner rare.

 For Easter I announced I was going to attempt my first.
-I was a little nervous because it costs a darn fortune and I knew I’d be pretty darn angry with myself if I ruined the most majestic and the most expensive piece of meat I’d ever have in my kitchen.
+I was a little nervous because it costs a fortune and I knew I’d be pretty darn angry with myself if I ruined the most majestic and the most expensive piece of meat I’ve ever tried to roast in my own kitchen.

 With the help of a young butcher at my local specialty meat market, we selected a four-rib roast which weighed in at about five pounds and rang up at a whopping $75.00.
 Even though I cooked this for just the two of us, this will actually serve 4 – 6 people.